Al-Damun: British Mandate

-Prior to the 1948 Arab-Israeli War, the Haganah kept files on all the Palestinian villages.
+Before the 1948 Arab-Israeli War the Haganah kept files on all the Palestinian villages.
 The 1947 entry for al-Damun listed 25 individuals suspected of involvement with the Palestinian nationalist movement.
-In April 1948, Haganah reports say that the son of the main local land-owner, Sadiq Karaman, paid the local ALA garrison P£5000 to leave, presumably in an attempt to keep the village from getting involved with the hostilities in the 1948 Palestine war.
+In April 1948 Haganah reports say that the son of the main local land-owner, Sadiq Karaman, paid the local ALA garrison P£5000 to leave, presumably in an attempt to keep the village from getting involved with the hostilities in the 1948 Palestine war.

 Israel

 After the initial Israeli successes in the central Galilee during the first stage of Operation Dekel, units of the Haganah's Sheva Brigade moved westward and captured al-Damun, among other Arab localities, in the second stage of the operation on July 15–16, 1948.
 However, Palestinian historian, Aref al-Aref, dates its capture earlier in May 1948, following the fall of Acre.
-Israeli historian Benny Morris reported that inhabitants were demoralized by the fall of Acre and then Nazareth, and so fled during the bombardment that preceded the attack on the village.
+Israeli historian Benny Morris said that inhabitants were demoralized by the fall of Acre and then Nazareth, and so fled during the bombardment that preceded the attack on the village.
 The remaining residents were expelled and al-Damun itself was completely destroyed according to both historians.

 Following the war the area was incorporated into the State of Israel.
-The village's land is now used for agriculture by residents of the Yas'ur kibbutz, which itself was built on the land of al-Birwa.
+The village's land is used for agriculture by residents of the Yas'ur kibbutz, which itself was built on the land of al-Birwa.
+Al-Damun is among the Palestinian villages for which commemorative Marches of Return have taken place, typically as part of Nakba Day, such as the demonstrations organized by the Association for the Defence of the Rights of the Internally Displaced.